Staging An Intervention For Alcoholism

-Alcoholism interventions are useful meetings to assist those battling alcohol abuse and can be facilitated by family members or professionals.
-The purpose of an intervention is to let an individual know that their loved ones are concerned about their drinking and that their drinking has negatively impacted them, and to convince them to attend treatment.
+Alcoholism interventions are useful meetings for assisting those battling alcohol use disorders (AUD) and can be facilitated by family members or professionals.
+The purpose of an intervention is to let an individual know that their loved ones are concerned about their drinking and that their drinking has negatively impacted them.
+The ultimate goal is that the subject of the intervention is convinced to attend treatment.
 Interventions encourage people to be accountable for their substance use compulsions by understanding how it impacts their friends and families.

-Interventions do not have to occur solely for alcoholism.
-They can occur for other drug abuse, as well as compulsions like gambling, sex addiction, and binge eating.
+Interventions do not have to occur exclusively for alcoholism.
+They can occur for other forms of drug abuse, as well as behavioral addictions like gambling, sex addiction, and binge eating.

 Why Are Interventions Needed?

-Taking part in an intervention can bring about hopes to change the behavior and build trust within family dynamics.
+Taking part in an intervention can bring about a change in behavior and build trust within the family system.
 If relatives wish to express the impact their loved one’s alcoholism has had on their lives, interventions would be the best time to do so.
 Interventions can put the individual on the path to getting treatment in order to fix the damage done by drug or alcohol abuse.
-Treatment plans, action steps, and goals are an essential part of interventions providing resolutions to problems.
+Actions and goals are an essential part of interventions which provide resolutions to problems.

 When Are Interventions Needed?